digitalrebar/doc/deployment/provisioning.rst

 The Provisioner provides the roles and recipes to set up the provisioning server and a base environment for all provisioned nodes.
-The Provisioner also provides the transition entry point for nodes that need to have DHCP transitions done.
+The Provisioner also provides the transition entry point for nodes that require DHCP transitions completed.
 The Provisioner assumes that addressing will be handled outside of this barclamp.

 **Roles**